Entra ID reference¶

 Solution / Answer

-• Ensure that application A has configured user access.
+- Ensure that the application has configured appropriate user access policies.

-• If all else fails, request assistance in the #nais channel on Slack.
+- If all else fails, request assistance in the

 While attempting to log in, you may receive the following error message from Entra ID:

-Selected user account does not exist in tenant 'some-tenant' and cannot access the application '<client-id>' in that tenant.
+Selected user account does not exist in tenant '

 Please use a different account.